 While professionally engaged, in his spare time he conducted a passionate search for data and images documenting the history of early Jews in the Southwest, with special emphasis on Southern Arizona and Arizona-Sonora border.
 He was also active in historical societies: American Jewish Historical Society, board member; Los Angeles Historical Society, board member; Southern California Jewish Historical Society, president; Southern Arizona Jewish Historical Society, founding member, Pimeria Alta Historical Society, member.

-Papers, 1694-2002 (bulk 1880-1930).
-The Fred Rochlin Papers contain material relating to his research on the southwestern Jewish community, dating from 1694-2002 (bulk 1880-1930).
-The collection includes material relevant to the history of Jewish individuals, commercial operations, and communal institutions in Arizona, principally southern Arizona.
+The Fred Rochlin papers contain material relating to his research on the southwestern Jewish community, dating from 1694-2002 (bulk 1880-1930).
+The collection includes material relevant to the history of Jewish individuals, commercial operations, and communal institutions in Arizona, principally Southern Arizona.